The Youth

 - But youth demands have not changed, and anger seethes deeply beneath the surface.
 The regime also remains vulnerable because it has failed to address basic socio-economic problems among the young.

 - Unemployment among youth has almost doubled since 1990.
-Young people between 15 and 29 make up 35 percent of the population but account for 70 percent of the unemployed.
-Among males, roughly one in four is unable to find a job.
-Among women with higher education, unemployment is estimated at around 50 percent.
+Around 22 percent of young people between 15 and 29 are unemployed, accounting for 62 percent of the unemployed.
+Among males, roughly 18 percent are unable to find a job.
+Among women, unemployment is estimated at around 40 percent.

 - In 2010, the government intensified its monitoring of youth activities and issued a list of approved men’s hairstyles and women’s clothing that affected mainly the young.